-This FOA is structured around three Core Principles that will demonstrate the applicant's ability to achieve the purpose of the WORC Initiative.
-The three Core Principles are described in detail in Section I.A. of this FOA.
-Applicants will be expected to address each of these three Core Principles throughout the project narrative, which will support the development or expansion of an equitable economy in the area covered by the proposed project.
+This FOA is structured around three Focus Areas that will demonstrate the applicant's ability to achieve the purpose of the WORC Initiative.
+The three Focus Areas are described in detail in Section I.A. of this FOA, and a number of examples for activities that may address the three Focus Areas are included in Appendices A and B. Applicants will be expected to address each of these three Focus Areas throughout the project narrative, which will support the development or expansion of an equitable economy in the area covered by the proposed project.

-Application review will consider not only how well proposed projects address each Core Principle, but also that there is consistency in how project activities are based on the needs, challenges and opportunities described.
+Application review will consider not only how well proposed projects address each Focus Area, but also that there is consistency in how project activities are based on the needs, challenges and opportunities described.